Forgot Your Password?

 One very important question many people wonder is if they have to wake up during the night to take their medicines if they have a prescription which states they have to take their meds three times a day.
 Let’s read on to discover how you can best manage your sleeping times alongside taking your medication.

-Unless specified by your doctor or pharmacist, it is not usually required to take your medications during the night.
+Unless specified by your healthcare provider or pharmacist, it is not usually required to take your medications during the night.
 In general, your requirement is to spread out your tablets or medicine over a waking day period which is approx from 8am to 9pm.
 A good general rule to follow is:

 Of course, check with your doctor for any special requirements you may have concerning your prescription, such as ensuring you take your medication either a) with food or b) on an empty stomach.